sharanyachandu/ansible-trial/README.md

 Block and Rescue :
 Block is nothing but a group of tasks; Rescue will only be executed if any of the tasks in the block of tasks fail.

+git branch branchname
+git checkout branchname  ##checkout for new branch git checkout -b branchname  ##creating and checkout for new branch